Ashley Greene: Career

-She initially planned to become a model, but was told that she was not tall enough at 5 ft 5 in to be a fashion model and should instead focus on acting in commercials.
+Greene initially planned to become a model, but was told that she was not tall enough at 5 ft 5 in to be a fashion model and should instead focus on acting in commercials.
 After taking commercial and acting class, she fell in love with acting and realized that she preferred it over modeling.
 Greene graduated from high school early and moved to Los Angeles to pursue an acting career.

 Early in her career, she appeared as a guest on such television programs, as Punk'd and Crossing Jordan.
 Greene's big break came in 2008, when she was cast as Alice Cullen in The Twilight Saga series of films, based on the novel series of the same name by Stephenie Meyer.
 The series consists of the films Twilight, The Twilight Saga: New Moon, The Twilight Saga: Eclipse, The Twilight Saga: Breaking Dawn – Part 1, and The Twilight Saga: Breaking Dawn – Part 2, which were respectively released in 2008, 2009, 2010, 2011, and 2012.

 Greene portrayed Michelle Burkham in the drama film Skateland, which premiered at the 2010 Sundance Film Festival.

 She reunited with her Twilight co-star Kellan Lutz in the movie A Warrior's Heart (2011), and also starred in thriller film Summer's Blood (2009) and the Dark Castle Entertainment horror film The Apparition (2012).

 In 2013, Greene starred in the film CBGB about the storied former music club of the same name.
 In 2015, she voiced Barbara Gordon/Oracle in Batman: Arkham Knight.
+In 2026, she played a fictionalized version of herself in the Disney+ series Wonder Man.

 Personal life

-Greene is a friend of her Twilight co-stars, Kellan Lutz and Jackson Rathbone, who she knew before filming of the series began.
+Greene is a friend of her Twilight co-stars, Kellan Lutz and Jackson Rathbone, whom she knew before filming of the series began.
 She has stated that she grew up watching football and is a Florida Gators fan.
 In 2009, nude self-portraits of Greene were leaked onto the internet.
 Her attorneys threatened to sue various websites that published the pictures.

 In 2010, she received "The Style Icon Award" at Hollywood Lifes Young Hollywood Awards, as well as an award from People for the Ethical Treatment of Animals for representing Avon and their no testing on animals policy.